kevinboone/vlc-server/README.md

 using it to play video.
 The server can optionally be provided with a list of filename patterns that it will allow to play (e.g., `*.flac,*.mp3`).

-The package also contains a simple command-line client for Linux, that can exercise all the functionality of the server.

 I have tested this software on Fedora and Ubuntu, as well as Raspberry Pi.
 The Pi, and systems like it, are the main target platform for this software.